September 12, 2023

 Double-occupancy | 57,500-72,000 | 82,500-107,000 | 112,500-137,000 |

-Hyatt also lets you upgrade your room using World of Hyatt points.
-This is only applicable to cash bookings.
-Upgrades with Hyatt can be a good value at high category properties when cash rates are cheap.
+Upgrades with Hyatt can be a good value at high-category properties when cash rates are cheap.
 For example, booking a Club room at a Category 6 property requires 8,000 more points per night than booking a standard room.
 If you pay cash, you can obtain this Club upgrade for just 3,000 points per night.

-Room upgrade award | Points per night |
+Room Upgrade Award | Points per night |

 ---|---|